ClickHouse/ClickHouse/docs/en/data_types/nested_data_structures/aggregatefunction.md

 quantilesState(0.5, 0.9)(SendTiming)
 ```

 In contrast to the corresponding functions `uniq` and `quantiles`, `-State`- functions return the state, instead the final value.
-In other words, they return a value of `AggregateFunction` type .
+In other words, they return a value of `AggregateFunction` type.

 In the results of `SELECT` query the values of  `AggregateFunction` type have implementation-specific binary representation for all of the ClickHouse output formats.
 If dump data into, for example, `TabSeparated`  format with `SELECT`  query  then this dump can be loaded back using `INSERT` query.